-- Select the Front plane from the Feature-Manager tree and click the Pencil icon to start a new command.
+- Select the Front plane from the Feature-Manager tree and click the Pencil icon to start a new sketch.

-- A sketch is normally created first, relations and dimensions are added after, then it gets extruded into a 3D feature. - From the Command-Manager toolbar, select the Line
+- A sketch is normally created first, relations and dimensions are added after, and then it gets extruded into a 3D feature. - From the Command-Manager toolbar, select the Line command.